 Problem related to unspecified psychosocial circumstances means a behavioral health condition related to an individual’s social, cultural or environmental influences.

-Psychiatric Rehabilitation Services means evidence-based rehabilitation services and recovery supports for both mental health and substance use disorders, that help individuals develop skills and enhance functioning to facilitate community living; support positive social, emotional, and educational development; facilitate inclusion and integration; and support pursuit of their goals in the community.
+Psychiatric rehabilitation services means evidence-based rehabilitation services and recovery supports for both mental health and substance use disorders, that help individuals develop skills and enhance functioning to facilitate community living; support positive social, emotional, and educational development; facilitate inclusion and integration; and support pursuit of their goals in the community.
 These services include supported employment and education services designed to provide those receiving services with initial and on-going support to obtain and maintain competitive, integrated employment or meet education goals.

 Recovery-oriented means a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.